Prodigy Finance - April 30, 2019

 Looking for something specific?
 Try our quick links:

-Why is credit so important?
+Why is credit so important for foreign students?

 Without a credit history in the US, you’ll find it’s exceptionally difficult to rent an apartment, buy a car – and in some cases, even get the job you want.